BruceMcKinnon/Ingeni-Woo-Shop-Open-Close/readme.txt

 Q - I can still see products in the store.

-A - It may be the default plugin CSS isn't compatible with your theme.

-The plugin adds two additional DIVs on the store and product pages:
+A - The plugin added two additional DIVs on the store and product pages:

 <div class="shop_closed">